ankitects/anki/docs/build.md

 If you run into trouble with the build process:

-- You can see the executed commands with e.g. `./ninja pylib/anki -v`
+- You can see the executed commands with e.g. `./ninja pylib -v`
 - You can see the output of successful commands by defining OUTPUT_SUCCESS=1
 - You can see what's triggering a rebuild of a target with e.g.
   `./ninja qt/anki -d explain`.